 |---|---|---|---|

-| Sympathy | Feeling for someone.
-Acknowledging their pain from a distance. | “I’m so sorry that happened to you.” | The person feels heard but remains alone in their struggle. |
+| Sympathy | Feeling with distance | “I’m so sorry that happened to you.” | The person feels heard but remains alone in their struggle |

-| Empathy | Feeling with someone.
-Sharing their emotional state. | “I can imagine how difficult that must be.” | The person feels understood and emotionally connected. |
+| Empathy | Sharing someone’s emotional state | “I can imagine how difficult that must be.” | The person feels understood and emotionally connected |

-| Compassion | The desire to help, paired with action. | “I can see you’re struggling.
-How can I help?” | The person receives tangible support and feels cared for. |
+| Compassion | The desire to help, paired with action | “I can see you’re struggling.
+How can I help?” | The person receives support and feels cared for |

 Compassion is where care becomes change.